Skip to main content Skip to navigation

 Module aims

-The principle aims of the module are to develop an understanding of sustainable materials technology, and how they can be used collectively to solve real world problems.
-Furthermore, the module aims to provide the foundations necessary to design, fabricate and deploy materials technology for any given application.
+The principle aims of the module are to develop an understanding of sustainable materials and technologies, and how they can be used collectively to solve real world problems.

 Outline syllabus